 Georg Christoph Lichtenberg

-Georg Christoph Lichtenberg Georg Christoph Lichtenberg (1 July 1742 – 24 February 1799) was a German physicist, satirist, and Anglophile.
-As a scientist, he was the first to hold a professorship explicitly dedicated to experimental physics in Germany.
-He is remembered for his posthumously published notebooks, which he himself called '''', a description modelled on the English bookkeeping term "waste books" or "scrapbooks", and for his discovery of tree-like electrical discharge patterns now called Lichtenberg figures.
+Georg Christoph Lichtenberg (1 July 1742 – 24 February 1799) was a German physicist, satirist, and Anglophile.
+He was the first person in Germany to hold a professorship explicitly dedicated to experimental physics.
+He is remembered for his posthumously published notebooks, which he himself called '''', a description modelled on the English bookkeeping term "waste books" or "scrapbooks", and for his discovery of the tree-like electrical discharge patterns now called Lichtenberg figures.
 Provided by Wikipedia

 1